Bahá’í World/Volume 26/Mount Carmel Projects, Progress 97-98

 [Page 86]

-By February 1998, the final pouring of concrete for the roof of the building was accomplished, marking the achievement of the goals Ofthe construction program set out more than a year and a half before.
-As is customary, all the key participants—the contractor’s site team, the Mount Carmel Projects technical team, all Of the subcontractors, the Managing Director of Perez G. G. Engineers, and the Project Manager—came together to celebrate this achievement.
-Speaking on the occasion, Mr. Perez expressed his appreciation for the excellent team work, saying, “Working with the Bahá’ís on these projects has been a great pleasure which we will treasure in our professional lives.
-We have worked with our Bahá’í friends in the project management team as members Of
+By February 1998, the final pouring of concrete for the roof of the building was accomplished, marking the achievement of the goals of the construction program set out more than a year and a half before.
+As is customary, all the key participants—the contractor's site team, the Mount Carmel Projects technical team, all of the subcontractors, the Managing Director of Perez G. G. Engineers, and the Project Manager—came together to celebrate this achievement.
+Speaking on the occasion, Mr. Perez expressed his appreciation for the excellent team work, saying, "Working with the Bahá’ís on these projects has been a great pleasure which we will treasure in our professional lives.
+We have worked with our Bahá’í friends in the project management team as members of

 [Page 87]

 one family.
-We hope to continue in the same spirit until the completion of the Projects.”
+We hope to continue in the same spirit until the completion of the Projects.

-By the time of the International Convention eight marble columns in the entrance portico Of the building and twelve columns in the rear portico had been installed.
-Like those of the C entre for the Study of the Texts and the International Bahá’í Archives, the front columns of the International Teaching Centre are in the Ionic order, while the columns at the back are in the Tuscan style.
+By the time of the International Convention eight marble columns in the entrance portico of the building and twelve columns in the rear portico had been installed.
+Like those of the Centre for the Study of the Texts and the International Bahá’í Archives, the front columns of the International Teaching Centre are in the Ionic order, while the columns at the back are in the Tuscan style.

 German Templer Colony Project[edit]

-4. The Universal House of Justice, letter to the Bahá’ís Of the world, Riḍván
+4. The Universal House of Justice, letter to the Bahá’ís of the world, Ridván 154 B.E.
+(1997, unpublished).

 [Page 88]

-to offer their “acts of service to the unfolding, spiritual drama of these momentous days.”5 The Mount Carmel Projects team, sharing this same earnest desire to serve, continues to make strenuous efforts to expedite completion of the Projects on this holy mountain.
+to offer their "acts of service to the unfolding, spiritual drama of these momentous days."
+The Mount Carmel Projects team, sharing this same earnest desire to serve, continues to make strenuous efforts to expedite completion of the Projects on this holy mountain.

 5. Ibid.